 Ignition Poker is the Safest US friendly Site

 In this article we’ll mention some topics that might scare you off.
 We want you to know upfront there IS a shortage of safe online poker sites in the US (unless you live in NJ, DE or LV, and play on state sites).
-The safest site for the past few years passing Black Friday, a large scale shutdown of most offshore sites in serving the US, has been Bovada.lv.
+The safest site for the past few years passing Black Friday, a large scale shutdown of most offshore sites in serving the US, has been Bovada.lv – once known as Bodog.

-Their company, while headquartered in Canada, is one of only of all offshore sites that serve the US in which they hold gambling licenses in Italy and France and also their licensing bodies of Antigua and Canada – very few online poker sites are licensed by either, Bovada is by both.
+Their company, while headquartered in Canada, is one of only of all offshore sites that serve the US in which they hold gambling licenses in Italy and France and also their licensing bodies of Antigua and Canada – very few online poker sites are licensed by anyone, Bovada is by both.
 If fact most sites just say they have a license and they really don’t.
 This opens them up to strict auditing and full disclosure from major European countries.
 With a near 4 to 1 margin on their closest competitors player traffic and that they have a dominating international presence hosting live tournaments all over North America, South America, Europe and Asia and have their own live card room in Macau China, it’s safe to assume their safety.
-They are now two (2) billion dollar private company licensed for US operations by the Morris Mohawk group, a Federal Canadian Independence.
+They are now two a (2) billion dollar private company licensed for US operations by the Morris Mohawk group, a Federal Canadian Independence.
 Players funds are set into segregated accounts from business expense to ensure players deposits are never used for operating costs.
 If you’re highly concerned about security, we approve this site.
 I wrote a summary page on Bovada’s review here.

 Are Players Funds at Risk When Poker Sites Go Out of Business?